sher-locked/day2/README.md

    npm install <provider-sdk>
    ```

-2. Update the API route in `src/app/api/llm-test/route.ts` to include the new provider
+2. Create a new service file in `src/app/api/llm-test/services/`
+3. Add the new provider to the `types.ts` file's ModelInfo type
-3. Add the new models to the `MODEL_INFO` object in `src/lib/constants/modelInfo.ts`
+4. Add the new models to the `MODEL_INFO` object in both:
+   - `src/lib/constants/modelInfo.ts` (for frontend use)
+   - `src/app/api/llm-test/services/model-info.ts` (for API use)
-4. Add the models to the `availableModels` array in the same file
+5. Add the models to the `availableModels` array
-5. Update the `ModelSelector.tsx` component to display the new provider's models
+6. Update the `ModelSelector.tsx` component to display the new provider's models
-6. Add the provider's logo to the `public/images` directory
+7. Add the provider's logo to the `public/images` directory

 ## License